volt-software/Ichor/docs/GettingStarted.md

 #### ICHOR_USE_THREAD_SANITIZER

 Compiles everything (including the optionally enabled submodules) with the ThreadSanitizer.
 Recommended when debugging.
 Cannot be combined with the AddressSanitizer.
+Note that compiler bugs may exist, like for [gcc](https://gcc.gnu.org/bugzilla//show_bug.cgi?id=101978).

 #### ICHOR_USE_UGLY_HACK_EXCEPTION_CATCHING

-Debugging Boost.asio and Boost.BEAST is difficult, this hack enables catching exceptions directly at the source, rather than at the last point of being rethrown.
+Debugging Boost.Asio and Boost.BEAST is difficult, this hack enables catching exceptions directly at the source, rather than at the last point of being rethrown.
 Requires gcc.

 #### ICHOR_REMOVE_SOURCE_NAMES

 Ichor's logging macros by default adds the current filename and line number to each log statement.
 This option disables that.

+#### ICHOR_USE_MOLD

+For clang compilers, add the `-fuse-ld=mold` linker flag.
+This speeds up the linking stage.
+Usage with gcc 12+ is technically possible, but throws off [Catch2 unit test detection](https://github.com/catchorg/Catch2/issues/2507).

+#### ICHOR_USE_SDEVENT

+Enables the use of the [sdevent event queue](../include/ichor/event_queues/SdeventQueue.h).
+Requires having sdevent headers and libraries installed on your system.

+#### ICHOR_USE_ABSEIL

+Enables the use of the abseil containers in Ichor.
+Requires having abseil headers and libraries installed on your system.

+#### ICHOR_USE_MIMALLOC

+If `ICHOR_USE_SANITIZERS` is turned OFF, Ichor by default compiles itself with mimalloc, speeding up the runtime a lot and reducing peak memory usage.

+#### ICHOR_USE_SYSTEM_MIMALLOC

+If `ICHOR_USE_MIMALLOC` is turned ON, this option can be used to use the system installed mimalloc instead of the Ichor provided one.

 ## Your first Ichor program